Communication Lower Bounds via Critical Block Sensitivity: Monotone CSP-SAT

-Assume then that Alice and Bob run a protocol for the monotone KW-game on the instances constructed above.
-As output of the protocol, they get an index $(C,\ell)$ that is $1$ in Alice's $1$-instance but $0$ in Bob's $0$-instance.
-Because Alice's $1$-instance was constructed so that for each constraint~$C$ exactly one coordinate of the form $(C,\cdot)$ is $1$, we must have that $\ell = x\upharpoonright\vars(C)$.
-On the other hand, Bob's construction of the $0$-instance tells us that $C$ is not satisfied under the assignment $v \mapsto g(\ell(v),y(v))=g(x(v),y(v))$.
-Thus, we have found a violated constraint $C$ for the original search problem. \end{proof}
+Assume then that Alice and Bob run a protocol for the monotone KW-game on the CSP instances constructed above.
+The output of the protocol is a some entry $\ell\in\mathcal{X}^{\vars(C)}$ in the truth table of some constraint node $c$ where Alice has a $1$ and Bob has a $0$.
+Because Alice's CSP was constructed so that for each constraint node~$c$ exactly one entry is $1$, we must have that $\ell = x\upharpoonright\vars(C)$.
+On the other hand, Bob's construction ensures that $C$ is not satisfied under the assignment $v \mapsto g(\ell(v),y(v))=g(x(v),y(v))$.
+Thus, we have found a violated constraint $C$ for the canonical search problem for $F$. \end{proof}